 Calgary, Alberta T2P 4J8

 The Kirby Expansion Project involves the expansion of two recently approved in situ oil sands projects.
 On September 22, 2010, Canadian Natural received Commercial Scheme Approval No. 11475 from the ERCB for the Kirby In Situ Oil Sands Project.
 This approval authorized Canadian Natural to develop and produce 45,000 bbl/d (7,155 cubic metres per day (m3/d)) of bitumen.
 This project is currently producing.

-Enerplus Resources Fund (Enerplus) received ERCB Commercial Scheme Approval No. 11472 on September 22, 2010 to develop and produce 10,000 bbl/d (1,590 m3/d) of bitumen.
+ERCB Commercial Scheme Approval No. 11472 was received September 22, 2010 to develop and produce 10,000 bbl/d (1,590 m3/d) of bitumen.
 Canadian Natural subsequently acquired these oil sands assets in the Kirby area, including those associated with the ERCB approved project.
 As a result of this acquisition Canadian Natural’s development plans for the area have evolved, resulting in the proposed Kirby Expansion Project.

 On May 17, 2011, the Kirby Expansion Project was publicly disclosed and the proposed Terms of Reference for the project Environmental Impact Assessment (EIA) were issued for public review and comment.
 On October 11, 2011, AEW issued the final Terms of Reference for the EIA.
 The public disclosure documents and the proposed and final Terms of Reference are also available via the links below.